nickordoodle/Linkedin-Top-Post-Analyzer/README.md

 # Linkedin Top Post Analyzer
-Provides meaningful content suggestions to use in your future LinkedIn Posts.
+<Strong> Provides meaningful content suggestions to use
+in your future LinkedIn Posts.</Strong>

 ![Product Name Screen Shot][product-screenshot]

-TABLE OF CONTENTS
 ## Table of Contents

 * [About the Project](#about-the-project)